Characterization of a radiation detector based on opaque water-based liquid scintillator: Results

 \subsection{Gamma ray response}

 To assess the response of the detector to ionizing radiation, gamma-ray sources were used.
 In all cases, the gamma-ray sources were low activity ($<5~\mu$Ci), and were placed directly on top of the lid of the detector body, centered in the horizontal plane.
 To a good approximation, the energy deposited in the detector by electrons is linearly proportional to the amount of emitted light.
 In scintillators, it is generally desirable for the signal measured to be proportional to the amount of light created.
 However, the amount of light collected in a channel also strongly depends on the event proximity to the fiber corresponding to that channel.
-The summed signal from all channels carries the information on total energy deposited; however, that information is convolved with the position-dependent light collection efficiency.
+The summed signal from all channels carries the information on the total energy deposited; however, that information is convolved with the position-dependent light collection efficiency.
 Figure~\ref{fig:gamma_response} shows the integral detector response for gamma rays from three radioisotopes, for each of the formulations of oWbLS.
-The general trend is that increased scattering in the liquid increases light collection as it increases the probability of the photon reaching the fiber.
-The shapes of the spectra also differ between the various scintillation liquids, due to their different optical properties. oWbLS1, the most transparent of the formulations, has well-defined Compton features, whereas the more highly scattering formulations (like oWbLS2), have Compton features that are broadened.
+The general trend is that increased scattering in the liquid improves light collection as it increases the probability of a photon reaching the fiber.
+The spectral shapes also differ among various scintillators due to their different optical properties. oWbLS1, the most transparent of the formulations, has well-defined Compton features, whereas the more highly scattering formulations (like oWbLS2), have Compton features that are broadened.
+This is because the dependence of collection efficiency on event distance to a fiber increases as the reduced scattering length decreases.